Skip to main content

 • Can obscure short-term volatility

-The next level of chart (in terms of detail), is a bar chart.
-Also called OHLC (open, high, low, close) charts, they have slightly more information than a line chart without being overwhelming.
+The next level of chart (in terms of detail) is a bar chart.
+Also called open, high, low, close (OHLC) charts, they have more information than a line chart while remaining relatively easy to scan.

 Example graph depicting a bar chart

-Goal: To display the open, high, low, and close prices for a specific period.
+Goal: display the open, high, low, and close prices for a specific interval.

 • Anyone looking for more information than a line chart offers